defrindr/cobain-webtwibbon-stmj54/README.md

 # Twibbon STMJ
-twibbon generator, just for fun
+only Twibbon, just for fun